intuition-dev/mbMobile/README.md

 <img src="http://metabake.github.io/mbakeDocs/logo.jpg" width="100">

-### MetaBake&trade; is the extensible open source low-code productivity tool for programmers; including dynamic apps and data binding.
+### MetaBake&trade; is open source and extensible low-code productivity tool for programmers; including dynamic apps and data binding.
 'All my friends KNOW the low-coder'

 #### MetaBake&trade; works via static generation; with Pug, Markdown and more; including dynamic apps and data binding.
 We aim to grow the popularity of low-code.